cpjobling/eg-151-textbook/eg_151/lectures/week1/index.md

 I/O memory and then the remaining 160 locations for Extended I/O memory.

-{numref}`memmap` summarizes the memory map of the ATMega328 MCU. {numref}`mem_map2` shows part of the full memory map that is given in pages 275-280 of the Atmel ATMega280/P data sheet.
+[](#memmap) summarizes the memory map of the ATMega328 MCU. {numref}`mem_map2` shows part of the full memory map that is given in pages 275-280 of the Atmel ATMega280/P data sheet.

 ```{figure} pictures/mem_map_atmel.png
 :name: mem_map2